gavinlyonsrepo/raspberrypi_tempmon/README.md

 Features
 ----------------------

-This software was tested ona rapsberry pi 3 model B, running Raspbian 8.0 jessie, LXDE lxpanel 0.7.2.
+This software was tested on a raspberry pi 3 model B, running Raspbian 8.0 jessie, LXDE lxpanel 0.7.2.

 For a raspberry pi the official operating temperature limit is 85°C,